jduffield65/coppafish/docs/config_setup.md

 ### Using a subset of the raw data
-To run the pipeline with a subset of tiles, imaging rounds, channels and z-planes the following parameters can be set in the [*basic_info*](config.md#basic_info) section of the configuration file:
+To run the pipeline with a subset of tiles, imaging rounds, channels or z-planes the following parameters can be set in the [*basic_info*](config.md#basic_info) section of the configuration file:

 * `use_tiles`